-COVID-19 Vaccination Message Guideline developed by the Communication Work Stream of the Technical Committee of the Inter-Ministerial Committee on Vaccinations - 25 February 2021
+COVID-19 Vaccination Messaging Guideline developed by the Communication Work Stream of the Technical Committee of the Inter-Ministerial Committee on Vaccinations - 8 March 2021

 What is a COVID-19 vaccine?